 The supplement will cover costs associated with the proposed science and engineering promotion activity and Aboriginal community visit.
 These include costs incurred by the Aboriginal Ambassador for the applicant’s:

 The value of the supplement will be based on the budget proposed in your application, up to a maximum of $5,000.
 You may hold only one supplement per year.
-The supplement will be paid separately from your USRA, Vanier CGS, Alexander Graham Bell CGS, PGS, PDF, IPS or IRDF.
+The supplement will be paid separately from your USRA, Experience Award, Vanier CGS, Alexander Graham Bell CGS, PGS, PDF or IPS.

 NSERC will review applications submitted to AANSE.
 Each application will be evaluated using the following criteria: